top of page

 • Natural stone from local quarries for durability and authenticity.

-• Surrey clay bricks for extensions and restorations, maintaining the region’s architectural integrity.
+• Jersey clay bricks for extensions and restorations, maintaining the region’s architectural integrity.

 • Locally crafted joinery to reduce supply chain emissions while promoting skilled craftsmanship.